A Symbol of Welcome and Friendship

 To support immediate needs in our communities, we have committed to focus our resources on Midcoast Habitat for Humanity and providing meals for those in need.
-Our 2017 commitment will be announced in June.
-We have identified the short list of non-profits being considered.

 To support sustainable, long-term economic growth in Maine, we have teamed up with Bangor Savings Bank for the Amplify Challenge Match Campaign to benefit the Maine Development Foundation.
 We believe that a stronger economy will bolster work opportunities, create better lives for all Mainers, with less homelessness and hunger.